Learn About Different Styles Of Animation

 Pros: Great for showing how products/machines work or exploring 3D environments

 Cons: Expensive and takes a long time to produce.
-Difficult to make changes mid-way through production.
+Difficult to make changes mid-way through video production.

 Cartoon-style 3D: